pacifics/PassDao/README.md

 #### Dao and Project Smart Contract ("DappScan")
 Used for the management and display of the upgrades and projects from the beginning of the application.
-One Pass DAO smart contract and a project smart contract for each project.
+One Pass DAO smart contract, a meta project for the DAO and a project smart contract for each project.
 No public function.

 #### Manager Smart Contracts ("Tokens")